- Student Services

 As a School Counselor, my primary responsibility is to promote the academic, personal, and social development of all students.
 I look forward to offering support to WMS students, staff, families and community.
 I meet with students individually and in small groups, in addition to conducting classroom lessons occasionally throughout the year.
 School counselors meet with parents, collaborate with teachers and staff, and consult with community organizations to benefit and meet the needs of all students and families.

 I currently split my time between Winona Middle School and Cotter High School.
-At the middle school, I assist students in the 7th and 8th grades.
-Specifically, I work with non-AVID 7th graders, and 8th graders whose last names fall between the letters N-Z of the alphabet.
+At the middle school, I assist students whose last names begin with U-Z.

 Any student can request to meet with me or they can be referred by a teacher, administrator, or parent.
 I encourage you to reach out if you have concerns regarding your child.
 If you would like for me to meet with your child, please do not hesitate to contact me.